 Beaver Works Oregon is the growing vision of dedicated volunteers working to build this effort and activities as a program under Think Wild (Wildlife Hospital and Conservation Center), in Bend.

-If you're a land steward or landowner interested in a consultation or mitigation services around problem beaver, please reach us direct at 541-362-1024.
+If you're a conservation/restoration agency or landholder interested in technical support around a problem beaver, or interested in a beaver habitat assessment, please reach us direct at 541-362-1024.